timholds/font-familiarity/README.md

 pip install -r requirements.txt
 ```

-# Overview
+# Overview (the What)
 The readme is a project notes section for now.

 **Problem Statement**: If you see a font in the wild and want to use it yourself, how do you know the name of the font?
 If its a paid font, how do you find similar free fonts?
 The goal of this project is to build a tool that can take an image of a font and return the most similar fonts from a dataset of free fonts.
 We will do this in three steps: 1) generating the dataset of different fonts, 2) training a model to learn the features of each font, and 3) building a frontend to take in an image with some text and return the most similar fonts.

+# The How
 ## Main Software Pieces
+- dataset generation
     - html template to render the text into fonts
     - flask server to put the baked html onto a webpage
     - selenium scraper to takes screenshots of those webpages
-- (optional) compressing the data for storage
-- saving the data to disk as npz or pkl files
+    - script to orchestrate this and save the data to disk as npz or pkl files
+- train model
     - model architecture file
-- file to load dataset into pytorch DataLoader
+    - dataset file to load dataset into pytorch DataLoader
-- file to handle the training loop, evaluation, metrics
+    - training file to handle the training loop, evaluation, metrics
-- inference and calculating the most similar fonts, creating the font embeddings
+    - create class-average font embeddings using the trained model and dataset
+- frontend
-- frontend to take in an image and return the most similar fonts
+    - interface to take upload image, run it through the embedding model, do cosine similarity against and return the most similar fonts

+# Test workflow
+Same as the regular workflow but intended to be used as an endtoend test.
+It creates a tiny dataset, preprocesses the dataset, trains a model for an epoch, creates class embeddings, and runs the frontend.
+We aren't expecting the model to actually perform well, but everything else should be working.
+Namely, the

+Note: All these commands should be run from the root of font-familiarity.
+The file `test_e2e.py` runs all of these commands in sequence.
+- `python data_generation/create_font_images.py --text_file data_generation/lorem_ipsum.txt --font_file data_generation/fonts_test.txt --output_dir test-data/font-images --samples_per_class 10 --image_resolution 128 --port 5100 --font_size 35 --line_height 1.5`
+- `python data_generation/prep_train_test_data.py --input_image_dir test-data/font-images --output_dir test-data/font-dataset-npz --test_size .1`
+- `python ml/train.py --data_dir "test-data/font-dataset-npz" --epochs 30 --batch_size 64 --learning_rate .001 --weight_decay .01 --embedding_dim 256 --resolution 64 --initial_channels 16`
+- `python create_embeddings.py --model_path fontCNN_BS64-ED128-IC16.pt --data_dir test-data/font-dataset-npz --output_path class_embeddings_512.npy`
+- `python frontend_app.py --model_path fontCNN_BS64-ED128-IC16.pt --data_dir test-data/font-dataset-npz --embedding_file class_embeddings.npy --port 8080`

+### Example file structure
+- test-data
+    - font-images
+        - abeeze
+            - image0000.jpg
+            - ...
+            - image0010.jpg
+        - ...
+        - archivo narrow
+            - image0000.jpg
+            - ...
+            - image0010.jpg
+    - font-images-npz
+        - label_mapping.npy ~1kb
+        - train.npz - few MB
+        - test.npz ~500kb
+        - fontCNN_BS64-ED128-IC16.pt ~5mb
+        - class_embeddings.test ~25kb

+    -

+# Workflow

+## Data generation
+TODO retest data generation with the font_size and line_height args
+- generate data: `python data_generation/create_font_images.py --text_file data_generation/lorem_ipsum.txt --font_file data_generation/full_fonts_list.txt --output_dir data/font-images --samples_per_class 100 --image_resolution 128 --port 5100 --font_size 35 --line_height 1.5`
+TODO output_dir = input_image_dir = "data/font-images"
+- prep data: `python data_generation/prep_train_test_data.py --input_image_dir data/font-images --output_dir data/font-dataset-npz --test_size .1`

+## Train Model and Generate Embeddings
+TODO output_dir = data_dir = data/font-dataset-npz
+- train: `python ml/train.py --data_dir data/font-dataset-npz --epochs 30 --batch_size 64 --learning_rate 0.0001 --weight_decay 0.01 --embedding_dim 128 --resolution 64 --initial_channels 16`

+- once you have a trained model, create embeddings: `python create_embeddings.py --model_path fontCNN_BS64-ED512-IC16.pt --data_dir data/font-dataset-npz --output_path class_embeddings_512.npy`
+TODO model_path = model_path = 'fontCNN_BS64-ED512-IC16.pt'
+data_dir = data_dir = 'data/font-dataset-npz'

+## Frontend
+TODO make sure I shouldn't be passing a different embeddings file
+- launch frontend `python frontend_app.py --model_path fontCNN_BS64-ED512-IC16.pt --data_dir data/font-dataset-npz --embedding_file class_embeddings.npy --port 8080`

+Note: when running the frontend, the model pt passed in needs to have an embedding dimension that matches the class embeddings.
+The model file has the embedding dimension in the name.
+For example, fontCNN_BS64-ED512-IC16.pt has an embedding dimension of 512.

-# Machine learning
+## Machine learning
+### Inference
+Our goal is to find which fonts are most similar to the unknown input font, so we need to have some idea of what all the *known* fonts look like in feature space and return the closest ones.

+To find that, we can take the trained model and for each class, average the output embedding over all the training examples to give us a prototype average for each class.

+For each font class (out of the ~700 fonts), we're:
+- Taking all images of that font (1000 images per class in this case)
+- Running each through the model to get its 1024-dimensional feature vector
+- Computing the average of all these vectors for that class

+So if Font_A with n images, we get one 1024-dim vector representing the "average characteristics" of Font_A

 ## Steps
 Simple baseline model